Drive sales on autopilot with ecommerce-focused features

 https://yoursite.com?utm_source=sms&utm_medium=sms&utm_campaign=spring_sale.

-Check your data in GA4
+Check performance in GA4

-Open Reports > Acquisition > Traffic acquisition.
-Set Session medium = sms as your filter.
-You’ll see session counts and engagement rates.
-Conversions and revenue appear once you configure key events and ecommerce tracking.
+You’ll see session counts and engagement rates, with your conversions and revenue appearing once you configure key events and ecommerce tracking.

 3 examples of how to send a link in a text